gto76/wfdl/README.md

       [{"1/60", "-1/60"}, "circle", ["c_diameter"]]]
   ]
 ```
 Elements are grouped by distance from the watches edge.
 0 means on the edge and 100 in the center of the watch.
 First element of the list denotes how much toward the center are all the elements in the group positioned.
-In this case only one houndreth of the watches diameter.
+In this case only one hundredth of the watches diameter.
 ```python
     [1,
       [12, "line", ["a_len", "a_width * 1.5"]],